-ICT enhances our teaching of Science wherever appropriate in all key stages.
-The children use ICT in a variety of ways such as researching using secondary sources, word processing, and presenting information via PowerPoint.
-Collection of data using data loggers and the use of scientific apps such as Virtualitee, Science Journal and Plantsnap also support working scientifically skills.
+Computing enhances our teaching of Science wherever appropriate in all key stages.
+The children use computing in a variety of ways such as researching using secondary sources, word processing, and presenting information via PowerPoint.
+Collection of data using data logging apps, and the use of scientific apps such as Virtualitee, Science Journal and Plantsnap also support working scientifically skills.
 Opportunities to support science learning and recording through Purple Mash are utilised wherever appropriate.

 As part of each unit of science, children are introduced to significant scientists from the past who have contributed and worked in that particular area of science.
-They learn about the impact individuals from the past have had on developments in science and that scientific ideas are constantly changing as time passes.
+They learn about the impact that individuals from the past have had on developments in science and that scientific ideas are constantly changing as time passes.
 The cross-curricular links made in the design of the science curriculum ensures that it supports topics such as ‘The Great Fire of London’ in KS1.

 Assessment for learning

-Assessment in Science is carried out both formally and summatively in order to gain an understanding of the children’s achievements and the next steps for their progress.
-Children are assessed during topics on both their subject knowledge and also their ability in working scientifically.
+Assessment in Science is carried out both formatively during each lesson and summatively in order to gain an understanding of the children’s achievements and the next steps for their progress.
+Opportunities for assessment are planned into lessons for elicitations of ideas and misconceptions of knowledge and working scientifically skills.
 Assessments are carried out in various forms, including observing, questioning, discussions and end of unit reflections, as appropriate to the age of the children and the nature of the topic.
-A new assessment system was introduced in September 2017 for Years 1- 6, which has been taken on board by staff and provides concise information about each pupil within school.
-These new assessments provide a continual ongoing picture of the progress of individuals in a way that is effective, relevant and manageable to all staff and allows tracking of each individual child’s progress as they move on their journey through Hillside.
+The assessment system provides concise information about each pupil within school in a way that is effective, relevant and manageable to all staff and allows tracking of each individual child’s progress as they move on their journey through Hillside.

-In addition to the EYFS and NC objectives being delivered to the children, there are many other enrichment opportunities provided to enable children to engage with science and to promote and enthuse the passion for science across the school.
-These include: science themed trips, science enrichment visits for the more able and talented children, involvement in national science projects and programs such as involvement as a judging panel for The Royal Society Book Prize, visiting the Big Bang Science Fair in addition to other enrichment activities during science week.
-Other events have included an after school forest schooling science club and a science fair for all pupils during science week.
+In addition to the EYFS and NC objectives being delivered to the children, there are many other enrichment and wider opportunities provided to enable children to engage with science and to promote and enthuse the passion for science across the school.
+Annual events include: science themed trips, science enrichment visits for the more able and talented children, involvement in national science projects and programs such as involvement as a judging panel for The Royal Society Book Prize, visiting the Big Bang Science Fair in addition to other enrichment activities during science week.
+Other events have included an after school forest schooling science club and a science fair for all pupils.
+Events vary on a yearly basis.

-Science ambassadors are employed from Year 6 to plan and carry out their own demonstrations and investigations for the KS1 to be involved in, in order to enthuse and excite them and encourage a love of Science.
+Science ambassadors are employed from Year 6 to plan and carry out their own demonstrations and investigations for the KS1 children to be involved in, in order to enthuse and excite them and encourage a love of Science from a young age.